 Description Discover your new language right where you are, in several ways; learn some words that can help you describe and use what you have found.

-Level Context 01/02 plus special-topic enrichment

-Time needed 4 hours over 14 days (1 hour for stage 1, 3 hours for stage 2); additional 30 minutes for optional stage 3, corrections to rescored.
+Level Context 01/02 plus special-topic enrichment Time needed 4 hours over 14 days.
 Some of this is pursuing topics you like, NOT work!!

-Due Stage 1 is due one week after your instructor activates the assignment.
-Stage 2 is due one week after your instructor sees and approves your stage 1.
-Stage 3, if you do it, is due one week after your instructor returns stage 2.
+Due For "on-time" score of 6: within one week from the activation of the assignment; for "on-time" score of 4: within two weeks from the activation of the assignment.